alanmynah/cheat-sheets/Docker/dev-prod-container-example/README.md

+Note `.travis.yml` was originally located in the root folder.
+This is why all the paths are from there

 This is not the ideal approach, but good to get started with.

 An example to show how to work with: